DPBandA/job-management-tracking-system/doc/Development.md

 # Purchasing (Financial Administration)
-- Test setting work progress to complete with dmarshall.
-- A person who is not a PO eg dbennett is able to delete approvers.
-Fix!
-- Call addAction() after  updatePurchaseReq() to update the actions since updatePurchaseReq() sets EDIT action by default.
-- Impl the use of email templates stored in the resources folder.
+- Impl sending email to approvers.
-  * Impl sending email to persons except the person who edited the PR.
-For example if the procurement officer (PO) edits the PR send emails to the orginator and the team leader (TL) of the department.
-  * Impl sending emails to the originator, PO and the TL of the department when a PR is approved.
-Send separate emails when the PR is approved and when the required number of approvals is reached.
-  * Impl sending emails to the originator, the TL and approvers when the PR is completed.
 - Complete PR and PO forms and impl auto generation from menu "Forms" menuitems.
 - Populate PurchaseOrder with PR.
-- Enter the following positions into the production database:
-  Team Leader, Divisional Manager, Divisional Director, Finance Manager, Executive Director, Senior Engineer, Analyst, Network Administrator, System Administrator.
-- Enter the approval limits in the production database using info from the file sent by Donna.
-- Impl sending "Actions" menu for general messages and for the PO to request approval from someone who is able to approve a PR.
+- Impl "Actions" menu for general messages and for the PO to request approval from someone who is able to approve a PR.

 # Accpac Invoicing & Credit Status Reporting